laminas/tutorials/docs/book/getting-started/skeleton-application.md

 # Getting started: A skeleton application

 In order to build our application, we need to have at least PHP 7.3.
+We will start with the In order to build our application, we need to have at least PHP 8.1.
 We will start with the [Laminas MVC Skeleton Application](https://github.com/laminas/laminas-mvc-skeleton) available on [GitHub](https://github.com/).
 Use [Composer](https://getcomposer.org) to create a new project from scratch: